Quinten1508/Assignment-2-Azure-Infrastructure-as-Code/SECURITY.md

 For Azure resources that support it, use Managed Identities instead of service principals to eliminate the need for secret management entirely.

-## What was done to address the leaked credentials

-1. The compromised service principal secret (`qoz8Q~X0b_2dWbNEIS8dQ0Z3qubepMvoqSWLyaQB`) has been revoked
-2. A new secret has been generated and updated in the credentials file
-3. A `.gitignore` file has been added to prevent future credential leaks
-4. A `set-credentials.ps1` script has been created for secure credential handling

 ## Monitoring for suspicious activity

 Monitor your Azure Activity Logs for any suspicious activity related to the compromised credentials: